expressjs/express/Contributing.md

 * Technical Committee – admin permissions across all Express orgs ([expressjs](https://github.com/expressjs), [jshttp](https://github.com/jshttp), [pillarjs](https://github.com/pillarjs)).
 Highest level of access, owner permissions on repos and orgs.

 * Project Captain – admin permissions on a specific repo.
 Permissions similar to TC, but scoped to a specific repo not an entire org.
-Permissions must be applied manually to a Project Captain user as a result.
+Permissions must be applied individually to a Project Captain user as a result.
 Creating a github team for this is optional, as the permissions are not applied at the team level.

 * Committer – commit bit on a given repo or repos.
-Permissions must be applied manually.
+Permissions must be applied individually to the user.
 Github team here is optional, but recommended.
 All members of the org who have a commit bit for one or more repos can be members.

 * Triager – can close/tag/manage issues/discussions across all orgs.
 See the [Triager Guide](Triager-Guide.md) for more information.
 Triagers will be added to a github team in each org, and permissions will be granted to the team.